 In Germany, every sixth child lives in a family in which one or both parents are affected by addiction.
-With regard to the alcohol problem in Germany, this means that in one school class about three children come from a family with an alcohol problem.
+R the alcohol problem in Germany, this means that in one school class about three children come from a family with an alcohol problem.
 Or to put it another way, about every tenth house is home to a child whose father and/or mother has an alcohol disorder.
 About 50,000 children in Germany live together with one or two drug-dependent parents.
 The number of children with drug-dependent, gambling or eating disordered parents is not known.

-How can people in the immediate vicinity support these children so that they can grow up healthy?
+How can people in the immediate vicinity support these children so they can grow up healthy?
 What can educators and teachers, but also relatives, friends and neighbours do to help?
 Here you can find advice from the research on resistance - the research that deals with the psychological resistance of humans:

 Fundamental trust: When we meet these children in an atmosphere of trust, they learn that life has meaning and that there are solutions to problems.